Safety Tips: Baseball

 - 17-18 years old: 105 pitches a day

-- Pitchers 14 and under should limit total pitches to less than 1,000 per season and 3,000 per year.
+- Pitchers under 14 should limit total pitches to less than 1,000 per season and 3,000 per year.

-- All players should take at least 2 to 3 months off per year from sports that have a lot of overhead action.
-Athletes who play multiple sports that use a lot of overhead arm movements like baseball, swimming, or volleyball, are at increased risk of overuse injuries.
+- All players should take at least 3 months off per year from overhead sports (i.e., sports that involve a lot of overhead arm movements like baseball or volleyball).

 A Few Other Reminders

-- Make sure a responsible adult is on hand any time you play a baseball game, whether it's a parent, coach, or umpire.
-In the event someone gets seriously hurt, you'll want an adult around to contact emergency services or take an injured player to the emergency room.
+- Make sure a responsible adult is on hand any time a baseball game is played, whether it's a parent, coach, or umpire.
+In the event someone gets seriously hurt, an adult should be around to take an injured player to the emergency room.

-- Make sure first aid is readily available at the fields where you play.
+- Make sure first aid is readily available.

-- Steroids or human growth hormones aren't just illegal — they're harmful to your health.
+- Steroids or human growth hormones aren't just illegal — they're dangerous.